rachnaumesh/Language-Modeling-on-PennTreeBank/README.md

   - Higher training perplexities but significantly improved validation and test perplexities, demonstrating enhanced generalization.

 - **GRU vs. LSTM**:
   - GRU models trained faster, likely due to their simpler architecture.
+They also show better performance on the validation and test set when compared to LSTMs.

 - **Dropout Effectiveness**:
   - Dropout effectively reduced overfitting, as evidenced by better performance on validation and test sets across both architectures.